aristanetworks/avd/ansible_collections/arista/avd/docs/getting-started/intro-to-ansible-and-avd.md

 ## What are the requirements to run Ansible?

-Ansible can run on almost anything, but in production scenarios Ansible is typically deployed on a virtual Linux server, running on the customer’s preferred hypervisor.
+Ansible can run on almost anything, but in production scenarios Ansible is typically deployed on a virtual Linux server, running on the customer's preferred hypervisor.
 This Ansible server then communicates either directly with the Arista network devices via eAPI or with Arista CloudVision Portal, which in turn communicates with the Arista network devices.
-Controlling what Ansible does is typically done using an SSH terminal session to the Ansible server from the Operator’s computer.
+Controlling what Ansible does is typically done using an SSH terminal session to the Ansible server from the Operator's computer.

 ![Figure: Ansible and CVP](../_media/getting-started/Ansible-and-CVP-httpapi.png)